ibm-cloud-docs/cis/glb-session-affinity.md

 1. Log in to your IBM Cloud account.
 1. Create a global load balancer.
 1. Set the following variables:
-   * Session affinity: Valid values are `cookie`, `none`.
+   * `session_affinity`: Valid values are `cookie`, `none`.
-   * Session Affinity TTL: Time, in seconds, until this load balancer's session affinity cookie expires after being created.
+   * `ttl`: Time, in seconds, until this load balancer's session affinity cookie expires after being created.
 Valid values between `1800`, `604800`.
 Default is `82800`.
-   * Session affinity attributes are cookie attributes for a session affinity cookie.
+   * `session_affinity_attributes`: Cookie attributes for a session affinity cookie.
-      * SameSite: Configures the SameSite attribute on the session affinity cookie.
-Valid values are:
+      * `samesite`: Valid values are:
          *  `Auto` (default): If **Always Use HTTPS** is enabled, session affinity cookies use `Lax` mode; if disabled, cookies use `None` mode.
          *  `None`: Cookies are sent with all requests.
          *  `Lax`: Cookies are sent only to the apex domain (such as `example.com`).
          *  `Strict`: Cookies are created by the first party (the visited domain).
-      * Secure: Configures the Secure attribute on the session affinity cookie.
-Valid values are:
+      * `secure`: Valid values are:
          *  `Auto` (default): If **Always Use HTTPS** is enabled, session affinity cookies use `Secure` in the SameSite attribute; if disabled, cookies don't use `Secure`.
          *  `Always`: `Secure` is always set, meaning the cookie is only sent over HTTPS connections.
          *  `Never`: `Secure` is never set, allowing cookies to be sent over both HTTPS and HTTP connections.
-      * Drain Duration (optional): Time, in seconds, where the origin will drain active sessions.
+      * `drain-duration` (optional): Time, in seconds, where the origin will drain active sessions.
 After the time elapses, all existing sessions are ended, This field is only used when session affinity is enabled on the load balancer.

 If you require a specific SameSite configuration in your session affinity cookies, CIS recommends that you provide values for `samesite `and `secure` different from `Auto`, instead of relying on the default behavior.
 This way, the value of the SameSite cookie attribute does not change due to configuration changes (namely **Always Use HTTPS**).
 {: note}